kelo-robotics/robile_ros_navigation/README.md

 In this section we describe the procedure to create a custom ROBILE platform configurations.

+### Step-1:
+For custom ROBILE simulation, simply copy the [gazebo_simulation](examples/gazebo_simulation) folder, rename the directory and the [simulaton.launch](examples/gazebo_simulation/launch/simulation.launch) file in the new directory.

-### Step-1: Build a custom ROBILE platform configuration
+### Step-2: Build a custom ROBILE platform configuration

 Please follow the [Adding a custom ROBILE platform](https://github.com/kelo-robotics/robile_gazebo) tutorial.

-### Step-2: Add sensors on the robot model
+### Step-3: Add sensors on the robot model

 Here are the steps needed to add a new sensor to the robot model:
 1. copy the sensor xacro file to desired ros package.
-The LMS1xx xacro file used on the default robot can be found in robile_description/urdf/sensors.
+The datalogic.urdf.xacro file used on the default robot can be found in robile_description/urdf/sensors.
 2. add the sensor to the custom ROBILE xacro file created at step-1.
 The xacro file of the [3x3 ROBILE with a SICK scanner](https://github.com/kelo-robotics/robile_description.git/robots/4_wheel_lidar_config.urdf.xacro) can be used as an example.
 3. replace the xacro file used by "robot_description" in [robot.launch](launch/robot.launch) and [simulation.launch](launch/simulation.launch) with the custom ROBILE xacro file.
 4. edit the [costmap_common_params.yaml](config/costmap_common_params.yaml) so it uses the correct sensor configuration.

-For the real robot, make sure to install the sensor driver and include the driver launch file to [robot.launch](launch/robot.launch).
+For real robot, install the sensor driver and include the driver launch file to [robot.launch](launch/robot.launch).

 For simulation, edit robile_ros_navigation/launch/simulation.launch so it uses the new launch file for the custom ROBILE.

-### Step-3: Update the robot footprint
+### Step-4: Update the robot footprint

-Update the footprint for move_base in [move_base_params.yaml](config/move_base_params.yaml) to fit the custom ROBILE platform.
+Update the footprint for move_base in [move_base_params.yaml](examples/gazebo_simulation/config/move_base_params.yaml) to fit the custom ROBILE platform.
 As a convention, the front side of the robot is the positive x-axis and the left side of the robot is the positive y-axis.
 The footprint consists of a series of points (x, y) which are ordered sequentially.
 Here is an example of the footprint: